What Vitamins Shouldn’t Be Taken Together?

 Iron and Calcium

-If you take an Iron supplement and Calcium supplement at the same time, this will result in decreased Calcium absorption in the intestine.
+For example, if you take an Iron supplement to support healthy cognitive function and a Calcium supplement to support bone health at the same time, this will result in decreased Calcium absorption in the intestine.
 Why?
-Because as these two minerals hey both compete with one another for absorption in the body.[3]
+Because these two minerals both compete with one another for absorption in the body.[3]
 In fact, it’s probably best if you take a Calcium supplement at a different time from your multivitamin (that may contain Iron) or an Iron-rich meal.[4]
-Ditto if you’re taking an Iron supplement—avoid taking it with Calcium-rich foods (like milk or leafy greens).
+Ditto if you’re taking an Iron supplement—avoid taking it with Calcium-rich foods (like milk or leafy greens).†

 High doses of Iron and Zinc